-Find the Indirect Costs section on the Income Statement.
-Figure out how much money you'll probably spend in each of the categories from Accounting through Uniforms.
-These are Overhead expenses.
-They are also called Indirect Expenses as they are indirectly associated with painting.
-At Wall O' Wonders, Inc., paint and labor to put the paint on the walls are considered Direct Costs.
+Find the Indirect Costs section on the Budget Worksheet on page 25.
+Figure out how much money you'll probably spend in each of the categories, from Accounting through Uniforms.
+These are overhead expenses.
+They are also called indirect expenses as they are indirectly associated with painting.
+At Wall O' Wonders, Inc., paint and labor to put the paint on the walls are considered direct costs.